AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 To help minimize disruption for you and your organization, below are some recommendations that will help ease the transition.

-### Begin the transition to new Home
+### Begin the transition to New Home

 Our primary recommendation is to begin transitioning to new Home as soon as possible.
-Organizationally, this means your administrator customizing users' experiences through layout templates—similarly to legacy Home—to make sure each user has what they need.
+Organizationally, this means your administrator customizing users' experiences through layout templates—similar to legacy Home—to make sure each user has what they need.

 We recommend administrators:

-1. Build a default new Home page layout using layout templates (or, optionally, create one for each user, team, group, or job role that requires a unique layout.)
+1. Build a default New Home page layout using layout templates (or, optionally, create one for each user, team, group, or job role that requires a unique layout.)
 See [Customize new Home using a layout template](/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-new-home-layout-template.md) for more information.

 1. Assign your new layout templates to a small number of test users, who can verify that their widgets and general settings meet their work needs.

-1. Reassign the rest of your users to the new Home page layout.
+1. Reassign the rest of your users to the New Home page layout.

-Doing this as soon as possible will then give your users time to adjust to the new experience and customize their new Home pages to best suit their individual needs.
+Doing this as soon as possible will then give your users time to adjust to the new experience and customize their New Home pages to best suit their individual needs.
 See [Remove, add, and rearrange widgets in new Home](/help/quicksilver/workfront-basics/using-home/new-home/add-edit-remove-widgets-in-new-home.md) for information on how a user can customize the widgets on their own new Home page.